 Those two journeyman brothers and even some of their retired union colleagues quickly became a second college classroom for me.
 I had unintentionally been learning a trade while I was getting a business education in college.
-At the time, I was looking at the work opportunity as a steppingstone to some unknown destination in the future but was surprised to discover that I’d actually become a tradesman with an extremely marketable set of skills.
+At the time, I was looking at the work opportunity as a steppingstone to some unknown destination in the future.
+However, it took me by surprise to discover that I’d actually become a tradesman with an extremely marketable set of skills.

-Now a college graduate and trying to decide what direction to head off in search of a career, I was already making a good living as a painting and decorating contractor.
-While that voice of instruction often yelled at me whenever I thought of doing something half-ass, I still had people lining up to pay me handsomely for my work.
+Now I was a college graduate and trying to decide what direction to head off in search of a career.
+I was already making a good living as a painting and decorating contractor.
+That voice of instruction often yelled at me whenever I thought of doing something half-ass.
+However, I still had people lining up to pay me handsomely for my work.

 Funny enough, it wasn’t until I was working nights on a legislative chambers project inside the California State Capitol that I decided to become a licensed contractor.
-It was prompted by the fact California was cracking down on unlicensed contractors not in compliance with new state laws that were designed to protect consumers and, yes, contractors also.
+I did that because California was cracking down on unlicensed contractors not in compliance with new state laws.
+Legislators had created these laws to protect consumers and, yes, contractors also.